Metztli/b2evolution/readme.md

 # b2evolution CMS for **PHP 8.0**

+Please, see included b2evolution.nginx.conf.sample if you want to hack the upgrade to PHP80 (or higher) under Nginx.

+If on Nginx, note that PHP memory and time zone adjustments are done into conf/\_advanced.php file; the latter

+also contains directive `$instance_name = 'b2evo';` which can be modified if you will be hosting several b2evolution instances -- either local and/or remote.

 This is b2evolution CMS version **7.2.5-stable**.

 ## A complete engine for your website !